 Gujarati dal, a traditional recipe, tuvar dal/pigeon peas cooked with sweet, spicy and tangy flavors, a perfect accompaniment with rice/roti.

 This tuvar dal recipe is inspired from Sukham Ayu cookbook by Jigyasa Giri & Pratibha Jain.
-Even though i have the book, I haven’t followed the recipe exactly.
-But, kept the flavor profile the same.
+I haven’t followed the recipe exactly, have kept the flavor profile the same.

 The cookbook is a treasure of Indian recipes.
 It has lots of information about ayurveda.
 It talks about the health benefits of cooking the traditional way.
 My favorite section in the book, is the variety of soups.